eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 - Some users may experience problems with websocket reconnections or missed events published by WebSocket connection(when a workspace is STARTED but dashboard displays that it is STARTING); Need to reload page to restore connections and actual workspaces states.

-## Update with stopping all workspaces
+## Update with DB migrations or API incompatibility
-TODO Describe here a case when there are DB migration or API incompatible changes and update with stopping all workspaces and Che Server recreation is required
+If new version of Che server contains some DB migrations, but there is still API compatibility between old and new version, recreate update type may be used, without stopping running workspaces.

+API incompatible versions should be updated with full workspaces stop.
+It is means that `/api/system/stop?shutdown=true` must be called prior to update.

 ## Delete deployments